fetchai/agents-aea/DEVELOPING.md

    This will create a new virtual environment using poetry with the project and all the development dependencies installed.

+   > We use <a href="https://python-poetry.org" target="_blank">poetry</a> to manage dependencies.
+All python specific dependencies are specified in `pyproject.toml` and installed with the framework.
+   >
+   > You can have more control on the installed dependencies by leveraging poetry's features.

 3. ``` shell
    poetry shell
    ```